 Community Service Council

 The Community Service Council organizes service projects in the community such as cleaning up area parks and the Greenville Zoo, collecting funds for the Heart Fund and other charitable organizations, as well as sponsoring an on-campus blood drive.
 The CSC has received local, state and national recognition for its volunteer efforts in the City of Greenville.

-Every incoming freshman will join a society, a student group designed to encourage productive, cooperative and godly relationships through activities such as weekly meetings, sports, outings, prayer meetings and extensions.
+Every incoming student will join a society, a student group designed to encourage productive, cooperative and godly relationships through activities such as weekly meetings, sports, outings, prayer meetings and extensions.
 Societies are student-run, and officers are elected each semester within each society.
-Learn More